darklang/dark/packages/darklang/cli/local-install/README.md

 Relates to locally installing the `darklang` CLI tool (as opposed to running it without any install).

-To run the Cli executable against the local package manager:
+To run the CLI executable against the local package manager:

 From a command line set an environment variable